davidfan1224/davidfan1224/_pages/about.md

   - /about.html
 ---

 I am a PhD student from the School of Computer and Information Technology at [Shanxi University](https://www.sxu.edu.cn/).
-My research interests focus on natural language processing, intelligent question answering, and its interpretability.
+My research interests focus on natural language processing, explainable question answering, and logical reasoning.
+I have published academic papers in international conferences and journals such as ACL, Semantic Web, Journal of Chinese Information Processing, and Big Data.
+Additionally, I have participated in evaluations related to explainable natural language processing and have won the national second prize.

 Recent News